ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Druid Wild Companion (thanks Chizz for exploring and fixing bugs).
    * I lost track but a lot more subclasses and dragonborn cosmetics.
    * REPLACED Soul Coin Tweaks (everyone can use them) with Soul Coin Tweaks (everyone can use them, and the damage bonus is +1d8 fire).
 So everyone can use Soul Coins (not just Karlach), and the bonus is a little more significant.
 Or you can continue to just sell them.
-4. OTHER CHANGES
+5. OTHER CHANGES
-   * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
+   * **THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1**.
    * Re-ordered several mods in Listo to correct load order based issues.
 If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (right below ImpUI Patch7Ready).
 Thank you everyone involved in helping identifying mistakes that were made.
    * Yoesph's updated patch addresses more balance issues with Listo.
-       * Unique Gear: Titanstring Bow Changes: There is no longer a free titanstring bow in the owlbear cave (but one can be found in Act 1), there is no longer a Sussur titanstring bow found for free (it's for sale in the Underdark), and the final legendary titanstring bow is now _much_ more special to find.
-It's also slightly less powerful.
+       * Unique Gear: Titanstring Bow Changes: There is no longer a free titanstring bow in the owlbear cave (but one can be found in Act 1), there is no longer a Sussur titanstring bow found for free (it's for sale in the Underdark), and the final legendary titanstring bow has been nerfed as not to completely out-class rangers.
        * The Corrosive Ring (Mouth of the Abyss) is now a unique magic item (no collecting duplicates), Aaron has learned that he needs to charge much better prices for his wares, and the acid effect accumulation is slower.
 It is now more of a dedicated anti-AC item to theorycraft a build around, rather than something that is cheap, plentiful, and overly easy to exploit on any monk or two-weapon fighter.
        * Many of JWL's Trinkets now respect the Honor Mode limitations on what are called "[Damage Riders](https://bg3.wiki/wiki/Damage_mechanics)."
 Their original code allowed things like +damage effects to inappropriately apply multiple times in situations where they shouldn't.
 There were also some items that were just broken.
 The good news is that Baldurs_Goonsack not only made a ton of fixes for his own Nexus Collection, he shared all of his fixes with us for free.
 The Yoesph-Goonsack team up is one of the best things possible to happen to Listo.
    * Updated Listo's wiki heavily.
 Do you think you could contribute?
 [Make a pull request on this Github page with your additions](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/blob/main/docs/7listo/6-SpellsFeatsClassesItems.md).
    * Updated mark read books to be more obvious.
 Books will be renamed to "[already read] BOOK NAME x" after they have been read at least once in your current campaign.
-5. COMBAT EXTENDER CHANGES
+6. COMBAT EXTENDER CHANGES
    * Father Carrion and the end boss have minor health regen.
 Removed health regen that didn't work/wasn't applicable/didn't make sense where used on other enemies.
    * Several enemies have been updated thanks to new Goon passive library features.
 This is especially true of Black Hand of Bane soldiers in Act 3.
    * Commander Zhalk is now immune to being disarmed.
 However, he has much less HP and several key weaknesses.
 If you want his sword, you will have to kill him - but he's been made an appropriate challenge for a team of 3 heroes.